abhishekarya1/myblog/content/post/2018-06-27-choosing-electives-2.md

 - **CSS** - For adding _styles_ to the elements created by HTML like colour, perspective, resizing, and borders.
 - **JavaScript** - For adding behaviour to those elements, like changing colour when clicked, animations, and actions such as self-reload.

 In the back-end languages like Java and PHP ruled.
 But then JavaScript was used to program the logic for back-end and it turned out great.
 JavaScript can handle the back-end tasks of communication between the database and the browser.
-With Ryan Dahl releasing [Node.js](https://nodejs.org/en/) back in 2009, it is the fastest growing JavaScript backend framework today, if you have not heard of it, you live under a rock.
+With Ryan Dahl founding [Node.js](https://nodejs.org/en/) back in 2009, it is the fastest growing JavaScript backend framework today, if you have not heard of it, you live under a rock.

 And then there are [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/), websites that look same on small screen (mobile) devices as they look on a desktop computer, much like this website, and they are fluidic and error free, responsive and great to look, feel and use.
 Who doesn't love a website like [this](https://paperplanes.world/), Twitter and Gmail too are examples of PWAs.

-Almost all of the back-end developers working with web apps choose Node.js as their back-end framework.
-It is fast, flexible, and uses JavaScript which is already used in front-end.
-But, PHP still leads with almost [83.5 percent](https://w3techs.com/technologies/details/pl-php/all/all) of the total websites.
-Besides all this developers often hate PHP because of the security issues associated with it and PHP is by design not at all a secure framework.
+- Almost all of the back-end developers working with web apps choose Node.js as their back-end framework.
+It is fast, flexible, and uses JavaScript which is already used in front-end so it is easy to work with.
+- PHP still leads with almost [83.5 percent](https://w3techs.com/technologies/details/pl-php/all/all) of the total websites.
+- The amount of jobs and internships available for Node.js is also increasing day by day, but PHP still leads in that thanks to its large userbase.
+- Developers often dislike PHP because of the security issues associated with it and PHP is by design not at all a secure framework.
+You have to be very careful in writing code or else the security of the database is compromised, be sure you use mysqli() or PDO.

+Despite of all this changes in scenario, this course will expose you to the web development, both front-end with HTML and back-end with PHP, and you will be able to make websites and apps.
+Once you are done with the basics you can choose your path, to stick with PHP or to move to JavaScript back-end.
+It is a great start to learning web development.

 **Where you use it:**

+- **HTML** - Everywhere on the internet.
+- **PHP** - Google, Facebook, and Wikipedia.

-**Who else uses it:**
+**Who else uses it:** Wikipedia, Facebook, and many more websites.

 **Learn More:**